MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/reference/resources/windows/archiveResource.md

 ## Example

-The following example shows how to use the Archive resource to ensure that the contents of an archive file called `Test.zip` exist and are extracted at a given destination.
+The following example shows how to use the Archive resource to ensure that the contents of an archive file called `Test.zip` exist and are extracted at a given destination using and authorized.

 ```powershell
 Archive ArchiveExample {